blueimp/JavaScript-Load-Image/README.md

 npm install blueimp-load-image
 ```

+This will install the JavaScript files inside
+`./node_modules/blueimp-load-image/js/` relative to your current directory, from
+where you can copy them into a folder that is served by your web server.

-Include the (combined and minified) JavaScript Load Image script in your HTML
+Next include the combined and minified JavaScript Load Image script in your HTML
 markup:

 ```html